By: RJ Fisher Last update: October 2022

 Don’t get me wrong, I do like dogs, well kind of.
 I just have major trust issues with them.
-Ever since the rottweiler incident, dogs instinctively feel that they can easily intimidate me.
-I guess that’s why they keep doing exactly that.
-Especially this Thai dog…
+Ever since the rottweiler incident I live in fear.
+Dogs instinctively feel that they can easily intimidate me and I guess that’s why they keep doing exactly that.
+Especially this one Thai dog…

 Save this article to Pinterest for later?
 Click on the save button in one of the images below.